-When the AIX Fast Connect server is configured to support domain network logons, Windows 95 or Windows 98 and Windows NT configuration policy files can be placed in the directory specified by the netlogon\path option.
+When the AIX Fast Connect server is configured to support domain network logons, Windows 98 and Windows NT configuration policy files can be placed in the directory specified by the netlogon_path option.
 If CONFIG.POL or NTCONFIG.POL exist in the NETLOGON share at logon time, the Windows client uses this policy file.
 By default, the location for these files is /var/cifs/netlogon.

-Configuring Windows 95 or Windows 98 Clients for Network Logon
+Configuring Windows 98 Clients for Network Logon